-Report subject Transformation Programme Update Meeting date 9 October 2023 - C&COS 25 October - Cabinet Status Public Report Executive summary A number of key achievements and milestones have been delivered since the inception of the programme and the last update.
+Report subject Transformation Programme Update Meeting date 25 October 2023 Status Public Report Executive summary A number of key achievements and milestones have been delivered since the inception of the programme and the last update.
 In the each of the principle elements of the programme; Organisational Design, Where and how we work and Supporting our Colleagues.
 Some of this is now so familiar to staff and Members that it is easy to overlook as we continue to thrive and operate in our new normal.
 Significant time and investment has been put in to building the foundations from which we can continue to transform as an organisation.
 Some of which may not be visible or obvious until such point as they are released for use and then quickly pass into familiarity with expectations and boundaries then pushed to the next improvement.
-Recommendations It is RECOMMENDED that: (a) Cabinet note the progress made on the implementation of the Council's Transformation Programme.
-Reason for recommendations the Council's Transformation Programme.
-To report a progress update on the Council's Transformation recommendations the Council's Transformation Programme.
-To report a progress update on the Council's Transformation Programme. recommendations Portfolio Holder(s): the Council's Transformation Programme.
-To report a progress update on the Council's Transformation Programme.
-Cllr Hanna - Transformation & Resources recommendations Portfolio Holder(s): Corporate Director the Council's Transformation Programme.
-To report a progress update on the Council's Transformation Programme.
-Cllr Hanna - Transformation & Resources lan O'Donnell - Corporate Director of Resources Katie Lacey - Director IT & Programmes Matti Raudsepp - Director of Customer, Arts & Property
+Recommendations It is RECOMMENDED that: (a) Cabinet note the progress made on the implementation of the Council's Transformation Programme. (b) Cabinet note the Financial Implications set out in paragraphs 41 to 43 Reason for recommendations To report a progress update on the Council's Transformation Programme.
+Portfolio Holder(s): Cllr Hanna - Transformation & Resources Corporate Director lan O'Donnell - Corporate Director of Resources Report Authors Katie Lacey - Director IT & Programmes Matti Raudsepp - Director of Customer, Arts & Property Sarah Ray-Deane - Director People & Culture Wards Council-wide l raide